thomasesmith/php-vw-car-net/README.md

-# A VW Car-Net API Client for PHP
+# An unofficial PHP Wrapper for the VW Car-Net API

 ## Installing
 It is recommended that you install this with [Composer](https://getcomposer.org/).